AlexKVal/release-script/README.md

 - adds and commits changed `package.json` (and `CHANGELOG.md`, if used) files to git repo
 - adds git tag with new version (and changelog message, if used)
 - pushes changes to github repo
+- if github token is present, publishes release to GitHub, named as `<repo> vx.x.x`
 - releases npm package by `npm publish` command
 - if `bowerRepo` field is present in the `package.json`, then it releases bower package:
   - clones bower repo to local `tmpBowerRepo` temp folder. `git clone bowerRepo tmpBowerRepo`